 Unfortunately, the Montgomery GI Bill is pretty much a use it or lose it benefit.
 In most cases you will lose your Montgomery GI Bill Benefits if you don’t use them within 10 years of separating from the military.
 The Post-9/11 GI Bill expires 15 years after you separate – just one of many reasons why you should make the switch if you are eligible!

-Can You Get a Refund on Your Montgomery GI Bill?
+Can You Get a Montgomery GI Bill Refund?

-We receive several common questions about GI Bill benefits – primarily about losing GI Bill benefits, transferring GI Bill benefits, and getting a refund for GI Bill benefits if the benefits are not used.
+We frequently receive several common questions about GI Bill benefits – primarily about losing GI Bill benefits, transferring GI Bill benefits, and getting a refund for GI Bill benefits if the benefits are not used.
 In most cases, the answer is no, you cannot get a refund for your GI Bill.
+But some veterans may be eligible to receive a Montgomery GI Bill refund once they have used their entire Post-9/11 GI Bill benefit.

 The Montgomery GI Bill usually works like this: You have one chance to buy in to the MGIB when you join the military service.
 If you opt in, you pay $1,200.
 Then you can use your MGIB benefits while on active duty or with 10 years from the time you separate from the military (there are some exceptions to the time limits, particularly if you rejoin the service or are recalled to active duty; this will restart your clock).
 You typically lose any portion of your MGIB that you do not use within the 10 year time limit, and there are usually no refunds.